 - Don’t worry if you make a mistake and add a client twice, you can easily delete the duplicate record – the system will prompt you if this is identified.

 What if clients don’t provide consent to add their information to My Aged Care?

 You can’t add a client to the My Aged Care portal if they do not provide consent, however consent from the client does not need to be written – you can obtain verbal consent from the person if this is more appropriate.
 Just remember to document how and when consent was obtained in the person’s progress notes.

 Don’t forget, this process is time limited and you will need to act promptly to ensure you are compliant.

 If you can think of someone else who might benefit from this article, send them a link.
 We’d appreciate it!
-And if you’re looking for more helpful resources to keep your service or organisation compliant, why not check out our Resource Hub?
+And if you’re looking for more helpful resources to keep your service or organisation compliant, why not check out our Total Quality Package resource hub?
 We have culturally appropriate, tailored resources that are designed to make your job simpler and help you provide quality care to your clients.
 Click here to find out more.